 2. Step Back, Reflect, and Reframe

-Once you have slowed down, it’s time to step back and reflect on what led up to the overwhelm.
+If you’re wondering how to get your life together, it’s time to step back and reflect on what led up to the overwhelm.
 Some good questions to ask yourself are:

 - Am I prepared enough?
 If not, what else can I do to prepare?
 Is there anything getting in the way of my preparation?